DataDog/httpd-datadog/README.md

 ## Configuration
 Once the module is loaded, by default all request are traced and sent to the Datadog Agent.
-It is possible to change the module default behavior, to know more how check our [Configuration page.](./docs/configuration)
+To change the module default behaviour, check our [Configuration page.](./docs/configuration)

-## Contributing
+## Development / Contribution

-We welcome contribution, before doing so, please read our [developer documentation](./docs/dev.md).
+We welcome contribution, before doing so, please read our [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Licence